-manage THE COLLECTION of discarded materials through a three-bin system (recycle, organics, waste).
+materials through a three-bin system (recycle, organics, waste).
 Where these services do not exist, use a two-bin system (recycle and waste).
-Container refund schemes (if available) provide an incentive for a separate drink container collection.
+The Container Refund Scheme provides an incentive for a separate drink container collection.

-ENHANCE THE REPUTATION of the event by ensuring the site is free from litter.
+ENHANCE THE REPUTATION of the event by ensuring the site is free from plastic and other litter.